 Appendix B describes the scope and content of the National Certification Test Report which is prepared by the VSTL and delivered to the EAC along with a recommendation for certification.

-Appendix C describes a test method that is usable for assessing conformity to the requirements on accuracy, misfeed rate and reliability analysis.
+Appendix C describes a test method that is usable for assessing conformity to the requirements on accuracy and misfeed rate.

 1 Introduction